radoslaw-panuszewski/typesafe-conventions-gradle-plugin/README.md

 * the buildscript of included build (e.g `buildSrc/build.gradle.kts`) doesn't have access to the version catalog of the main build
 * there is no built-in way to convert plugin ID (like `org.jetbrains.kotlin.jvm`) to plugin dependency (like `org.jetbrains.kotlin:kotlin-gradle-plugin:2.1.10`)

+> [!NOTE]
+> If Gradle fixes some of the issues mentioned above, the respective features will be removed from `typesafe-conventions`.
+Ideally, all the features will be removed, and this plugin will not be needed anymore ;) In that case, this README will point to Gradle docs with the replacements.

 ## Quickstart

 ### Prerequisites